 \section{Abstract}

 As large language models (LLMs) grow in scale and specialization, routing—selecting the best model for a given input—has become essential for efficient and effective deployment.
-While recent methods rely on complex learned routing strategies, their dependence on disparate training data and evaluation setups makes comparison and generalization difficult.
-In this work, we revisit LLM routing through the lens of simplicity.
-We show that a well-tuned k-Nearest Neighbors (kNN) approach not only matches but often outperforms state-of-the-art learned routers across diverse tasks.
+While recent methods rely on increasingly complex learned routing strategies, their dependence on disparate training data and evaluation setups makes comparison and generalization difficult.
+In this work, we fundamentally rethink LLM routing by questioning whether such complexity is necessary.
+We show that a well-tuned k-Nearest Neighbors (kNN) approach not only matches but often outperforms state-of-the-art learned routers while being significantly more efficient.
 To support systematic evaluation, we introduce a suite of standardized routing benchmarks spanning instruction-following, question-answering, and reasoning tasks, as well as the first multi-modal routing dataset involving visual inputs.
-Our findings reveal that the locality properties of model performance in embedding space enable simple non-parametric methods to achieve strong routing decisions with lower sample complexity than parametric approaches.
-This challenges the prevailing trend toward sophisticated architectures and highlights the importance of thoroughly evaluating simple baselines before investing in complex solutions.
-To support reproducibility and further exploration, we will release all benchmarks and code upon publication.
+Our theoretical analysis reveals that the strong locality properties of model performance in embedding space enable simple non-parametric methods to achieve superior routing decisions with lower sample complexity than parametric approaches.
+These findings challenge the prevailing trend toward sophisticated architectures and demonstrate that simple, interpretable approaches can be surprisingly effective for LLM routing.